MicrosoftDocs/Viva/Viva/insights/advanced/analyst/person-query.md

 ###### Metric categories

 In the **Select metrics** pane, metrics are grouped by *metric category*.
-You can expand the categories to view which metrics they contain.
+Expand the categories to see which metrics they contain.
 Let’s say you were looking for the **After-hours scheduled call hours** and **After-hours chat hours** metrics in our earlier example.
 You’d find them in the **After-hours collaboration** metric category.

 :::image type="content" source="../images/person-query-select-metrics-pane.png" alt-text="Add metrics pane with After-hours collaboration metric category expanded":::

 ###### Filters, keyword search, and more information

-There are a few other ways to find which metrics you want to include in your query.
-You can filter by type (for example, **Activity count metrics** or **Meeting metrics**) on the left side of the pane.
-You can also use the search bar to find metrics by keyword.
-You can use **Filter by Power BI templates** to pick metrics used in a particular [Power BI templates](./templates/introduction-to-templates.md) for your custom Person query.
+There are a few other ways you can find metrics to include in your query.
+You can filter by type (for example, **Activity count metrics** or **Meeting metrics**) on the left side of the pane, or use the search bar to find metrics by keyword.
+If you're working with [Power BI templates](./templates/introduction-to-templates.md), use **Filter by Power BI templates** to pick metrics used in particular reports.

 To find out more about a metric, hover over its information icon.